liferay/liferay-docs/develop/tutorials/articles/03-liferay-ide/07-using-front-end-development-code-assist-features.markdown

 2. Press *Ctrl+Space* with your cursor placed to the right of `aui` to bring up code inference.

 There you go!
-Whether in a JavaScript file, or inside of a JSP, you now have access to code assist features that improve your workflow.
+Whether in a JavaScript file or inside a JSP, you now have access to code assist features that improve your workflow.

-Next, you can take a closer look at the JavaScript code assist features for IDE.
+Next, you'll examine the JavaScript code assist features for IDE.

 ### JavaScript Code Assist Features [](id=javascript-code-assist-features)